kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 ![A 17th century page from a black and white anatomical book showing a diagram of the heart with its various parts labelled.]({{"/assets/img/posts/corporis_humani_highmore.jpg" | url}} "Nathaniel Highmore, 'Corporis Humani Disquisitio Anatomica', (1651). © Wellcome Images"){.media-right}

 The organs, such as the heart, played an important role in bodily function in the early modern period.
-But, as Ulinka Rublack points out, what was really central here was the liquids that the organs processed - the four humours: blood, yellow bile, black bile and phlegm.[^7] An excess of any one of these caused illness, so, it was understood that a flux of one of these from any orifice of the body was a way of restoring the balance.
+But, as Ulinka Rublack points out, what was really central here was the liquids that the organs processed - the four humours: blood, yellow bile, black bile and phlegm.[^4] An excess of any one of these caused illness, so, it was understood that a flux of one of these from any orifice of the body was a way of restoring the balance.
 Like its medieval counterpart, early modern medicine was still very much based on the ancient medicine of Hippocrates and Galen.

 According to Galenic thought, it was the six non-naturals that caused bodily humours to go into imbalance.
 These were air, food and drink, rest and exercise, sleep and waking, excretions and retentions, and mental affections - the passions.
 It is the last of these that concerns us here.
 The passions - what we would today call emotions - came under increasing scrutiny after 1500, most notably with Robert Burton's *Anatomy of Melancholy*, first published in 1621.
 The passions were a core part of this humoural system, not somehow separate from how the body functioned.

 The concept of friendship, too, had undergone significant scrutiny in the century before Thornton.
-Francis Bacon (1561-1626) wrote that the main purpose of friendship was 'the ease and discharge of the fullness and swellings of the heart'[^8] which was the base of all passions.
+Francis Bacon (1561-1626) wrote that the main purpose of friendship was 'the ease and discharge of the fullness and swellings of the heart'[^5] which was the base of all passions.
 So the opposite of friendship - betrayal by someone to whom you had quite literally opened your heart - was considered likely to cause a sudden and dangerous flux of humours.

+Thus, Alice Thornton was not being melodramatic in these portrayals of her illnesses.
+She was describing a process that she understood her body to have undergone as a reaction to shock, which had put her in mortal danger.
+As Rublack asks, 'may it have been the case in the early modern period not only that bodily existence was conceived of differently from today, but also that this body actually behaved differently?'.[^6]

 ---